Easy Homemade Pumpkin Seed Butter

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Pumpkin seed butter is really thick and has a savory, mellow flavor.
-I love it.
-Unfortunately, it’s also crazy expensive.
-I’ve seen it in stores for more than $2 per ounce!
+Unfortunately, it's also crazy expensive.
+I've seen it in stores for more than $2 per ounce!

 Pumpkin Seed Nutritional Information

-Nutritionally, the darker seeds are considered better, but you might prefer the lighter seeds like these for the taste.
+Nutritionally, the darker seeds are considered better, but you might prefer lighter seeds like these for the taste.

 Regardless, it's best to soak and dry your nuts and seeds for the best flavor and nutrition by reducing antinutrients.
 Most jarred pumpkin seed butter is referred to as “sprouted”, which means that the company has soaked and dried their seeds.

-Should You Soak / Sprout or Roast the Seeds?
+Should You Soak, Sprout, or Roast the Seeds?

-When making any seed or nut butter, it’s best to either soak and dry your seeds or nuts or roast them.
+When making any seed or nut butter, it's best to either soak and dry your seeds or nuts or roast them.
 I prefer to soak and dry my seeds and nuts to keep them raw and make them lighter tasting.
-There is some concern that roasting can damage the polyunsaturated fats in nuts and seeds, leading to free radicals. (source)
+There is some concern that roasting can damage the polyunsaturated fats in nuts and seeds, leading to free radicals.

-Another benefit of sprouting vs roasting is that you’ll already have some salt on the seeds from the soaking process, so there’s no need to add more.
+Another benefit of sprouting vs. roasting is that you'll already have some salt on the seeds from the soaking process, so there's no need to add more.

-Which Is Better for Making Pumpkin Seed Butter, a Blender or Food Processor ?
+Which Is Better for Making Pumpkin Seed Butter, a Blender or Food Processor?

 A good pumpkin seed butter starts with a either a good food processor or blender.